andrejewski/smithsonian/README.md

 Say you have Metalsmith building static content behind Nginx.
 Expose Smithsonian (preferably backed by [forever](https://github.com/nodejitsu/forever)) in the Nginx config and you now have an easily accessible administration tool to create, edit, and delete source files.
 No need to build locally and deploy with git or any other manual tool.

 Building a simple blog for a company/client?
-As long as they can handle YAML being at the top of the file, Smithsonian is good enough to hand off to clients.
+If they can manage plain text, Smithsonian is good enough to hand off to clients.

 ## Methods

 Smithsonian only exposes the plugin system of Metalsmith, which are only `#use()` and `#build()`.
 All other methods calls outside of Metalsmith plugins will need to use `Smithsonian.metalsmith` which is Smithsonian's Metalsmith instance.

 Smithsonian also exposes `#listen()` which will start the web server that serves the interface and `#router()` which returns the Express router middleware.

-For error handling, Smithsonian has an overridable `#error()` method that will receive any and all errors that come from Smithsonian.
-This is great for debugging.

 ## Smithsonian Standard